Best Low Storage PC Games

 As a celestial ruler, you have the liberty to decide when or when not to intervene in mortal struggles, including wars between rival races, natural disasters, and attacks from enormous monsters.

-Our next suggestion for lightweight PC games is ORX, a fresh take on tower defense that blends deck building mechanics and tabletop games in one distinctive package.
+Our next suggestion for lightweight PC games is ORX, a novel take on tower defense that blends deck building mechanics and tabletop games in one unique package.

 Gameplay centers on constructing a fortress, expanding your territory, and standing your ground against hordes of green-skinned invaders known as ORX.